-- c.
+- b.
+Allowance for Increased Enrollment (WVC §18-9A-15): Each school district which has an increase in net enrollment is to receive an allocation equal to the district's increase in net enrollment over the previous year multiplied by each district's average per pupil state aid.
+The funds appropriated for this purpose are to be distributed by December 31st of the year in which the enrollment increase occurs.
+If the funds appropriated for this purpose are not sufficient to provide full funding, each district's allocation is to be reduced proportionally and a supplemental appropriation is to be requested. - c.
 Allowance for Alternative Education Programs (WVC §18-9A-21): The allowance for alternative education programs in the PSSP is \$18 per net enrollment student.
 The total funds are distributed proportionally to each district on the basis of net enrollment. - d.
 Allowance for Limited English Proficiency Programs (WVC §18-9A-22): The PSSP includes a provision that provides supplemental funding for programs for Limited English Proficient students where the cost of the program in a particular district exceeds the district's capacity to provide the program with the funds that the district has available.
 The statute does not require any specific amount of funding to be appropriated, but any funds so appropriated in any year must be distributed to the various districts in a manner that takes into account the varying proficiency levels of the students and the capacity of the district to deliver the needed programs.
 Districts are required to apply for the funds that are available in accordance with the provisions contained in State Board policy. - e.
 Allowance for the Public Employees Insurance Fund (WVC §5-16-18 and §18-9A-24): The PSSP provides an allowance for the Public Employees Insurance Fund.
 The total allowance is based on an average premium rate for all school district employees, as established by the PEIA Finance Board, multiplied by the number of personnel allowed for funding under the Public School Support Program.
 The average premium rate includes a proportionate share of the retirees' subsidy established by the finance board and the difference, if any, between the previous year's actual premium costs and the previous year's appropriation, if the actual costs were greater than the appropriation.

-The estimated average premium rate used for the 2023-24 year was \$601.68 per month.
+The estimated average premium rate used for the 2024-25 year was \$825.32 per month.